bevacqua/grunt-integration/README.markdown

 - Execute integration tests using [Mocha][1] and [WebDriver][2]
 - Using real browsers, such as Chrome
 - Automatically, in one command
-- None or little installation hassle
+- Less painful installation process, please!

 [**Read the article on Pony Foo**][3]